 The COVID-19 health crisis accelerated the growth of ecommerce.
 In fact, digital revenue grew 20% year-over-year (YoY) in Q1 2020, according to the Salesforce Shopping Index powered by Commerce Cloud.
-When most of the country was under shelter-in-place orders, getting products to customers on their terms was critical.
+When most countries are under lockdown, getting products to customers on their terms was critical.

-A trusted order management system (OMS) is one way to make the biggest difference for your customers.
+A trusted order management process is one way to make the biggest difference for your customers.
 If brands fail to deliver (literally), nothing else matters.
-But even if you know your company’s OMS needs improvement, it’s hard to know where to start.
+But even if you know your company’s order management system (OMS) needs improvement, it’s hard to know where to start.

 Your guide to trusted order management

-Our team of customer success experts have years of experience guiding merchants through order management implementations.
+Our team of customer success experts have years of experience implementing and improving order management and fulfillment systems.
 They work with leading companies about their OMS challenges all the time.
 Based on their expertise, these are the five questions your team should ask before you take order management to the next level.

 1. What are the key business drivers for your transformation?

 For example, your customer service agents may struggle to gain a full view of the customer across the order lifecycle.
 Or perhaps your highest priority is more flexibility to define new order workflows.
-Maybe you need to optimize your network of stores and distribution centers to have more flexible fulfillment options.
 Or are you considering a new shipping service partner?
 Understanding key drivers will help you focus efforts.

 2. How do you get leadership on board?